 How Much Does External Hard Drive Recovery Cost?

 External drives use the same internal mechanisms as laptop and desktop drives.
 Our five-tier pricing applies.
-Encrypted WD models add $200-$400 for bridge chip key extraction if the enclosure has failed.
+Encrypted WD models with a failed bridge require firmware-tier work ($600–$900) for encryption key extraction.

 Simple Copy